gsinghjay/zodiac-engine/memory-bank/activeContext.md

 ## Current Focus

+- **SVG Conversion Implementation**: Successfully implemented SVG to PNG, PDF, and JPEG conversion for chart downloads using CairoSVG and Pillow libraries.
+- **CSS Variable Preprocessing**: Created utilities to handle CSS variables in SVG files before conversion to ensure proper rendering across all formats.
+- **Download Options Enhancement**: Updated the chart download endpoint to support multiple formats with appropriate content types and file extensions.
 - **UI Enhancement with Bootstrap**: Migrated the web interface from custom CSS to Bootstrap for improved responsiveness and consistency.
 - **Dedicated Chart Details Page**: Implemented a dedicated page for chart viewing with download options.
 - **Web Interface Optimization**: Simplifying the user interface by removing the preview chart feature and focusing on the primary chart generation functionality.